Comparing first order microscopic and macroscopic crowd models for an increasing number of massive agents: General non-stationary dynamics

 whose support is contained in the ball $B_{NR}(0)$.
-Therefore this kernel corresponds to pedestrians who interact with a potentially larger and larger number of other individuals as the total number of people increases.
+This kernel corresponds to pedestrians who interact with an increasing number of individuals as the total number of people increases.
 The resulting velocity:

 is such that the component due to interactions tends to predominate over the desired one for growing $N$. \end{example}